milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 Oh, daddy pathology

 You know, the German military treats it to this day as a normal fight against communist partisans.
+And understandably, they have to be fought.

-I know… I know… it's a family thing now.
+I know… I know… it's also a family thing now.
 And men rather die in a revolution than go to therapy.
 In a way, it's even worse when your emotionally distant dad has a reason and a good excuse, you know?